-The presentation was made by Mr Kevin Phillips of the East Cheshire Sub-Aqua Club to Mr Phil Grenville the Lifeboat Operations Manager.
+The presentation was made by Mr Kevin Phillips of the East Cheshire Sub-Aqua Club to Mr Tim Bailey a Deputy Launching Authority at Beaumaris Lifeboat Station.

-Phil Greville, Beaumaris RNLI Lifeboat Operations Manager said “As a charity the RNLI relies on donations just like this generous one from the East Cheshire Sub-Aqua Club.
+Tim Bailey for the Beaumaris Lifeboat said “As a charity the RNLI relies on donations just like this generous one from the East Cheshire Sub-Aqua Club and the other donors.
 Everyone at the station is hugely appreciative of this gesture, which will help us save more lives at sea.”

 Key facts about the RNLI